FDK 6.7.0, 6.7.1, and 6.7.2: Known issues and minor bugs have been fixed.

 As part of CLI v4.3.12, client ID and secret can be configured during installation using OAuth installation parameters.
 Also, OAuth installation parameters can be used to whitelist domains.

-Added new APIs to hide/show/enable/disable the Edit Ticket option on the Ticket Details page.
+Added new methods to hide/show/enable/disable the Edit Ticket option on the Ticket Details page.

-Added a new API to remove quoted text in the Ticket Reply editor.
+Added a new method to remove quoted text in the Ticket Reply editor.

 Added a new app location in the Ticket Details page.
 Apps can now be placed in the background of the time entry modal.